 In order for a customer to, inevitably, make a purchase of a certain product, then he/she needs to cover 20-30 touchpoints of that specific brand before such a conviction is made.
 What does this mean for you, as the business owner or owner of the brand?
 It means a lot of work falls on your part, to make sure that your potential clients fulfill those touchpoints in the course of their customer journey.
-If especially, as a business owner, you’re still stuck in the old ways and channels to stay in touch with your customers, then it’s time to think big beyond your brick and mortar foundation, and leverage the other available channels at your disposal; in the end, reaching the heights of an omnichannel company.
+If especially, as a business owner, you’re still stuck in the old ways and channels to stay in touch with your customers, then it’s time to think big beyond your brick and mortar foundation, and leverage the power of omnichannel strategy; in the end, reaching the heights of an omnichannel company.

 In other words, you need to leverage digital technology and incorporate it into the physical channels you already have, so that you can become a true omnichannel and keep up with your competitors.
 This means you’ll have to leverage resources, like Facebook, Instagram, and Twitter, as well as strive to have a website that works, in order for you to keep in touch with your available clients and the ones that are ever discovering your brand.